 Today it was time to pack up the camper trailer for the last time and begin the big slog home.
 According to Google Maps, the drive time between Lake Lyell and home was close to 9 hours non stop.
-We still had a day up pur sleeves before Jamie goes to work so we decided to split the drive over night and treat us all to a cabin in Gundagai, roughly half way.
+We still had a day up our sleeves before Jamie went back to work so we decided to split the drive over night and treat us all to a cabin in Gundagai, roughly half way.

 We headed back to Bathurst, and from there turned south.
 The roads mainly took us through farming land with the odd town scattered here and there.
 The biggest town was Young, though it looked like it had been there a while.
 A surprisingly large town in the middle of nowhere, we stopped in for a loo stop at the train station, come tourist info centre.

 With a lot of ground to cover, there wasn’t any time to stop for photo opportunities so I entertained myself with taking shots out of the windows.